 These conditions may appear to be very similar to symptoms of hyperactivity, bipolar disorder, ADHD, autism-spectrum conditions, and other psychological disorders, but are often explained by , education professionals by reference to Kazimierz Dabrowskis theory of Positive Disintegration.
 Some researchers focus on the study of overexcitabilities.
 Overexcitabilities refer to ways people, both children and adults, understand and experience the world around them (Gross 2008).
 The more channels of overexcitabilities that are open to receive the information or stimulus, the stronger or more intense the experience is.

-According to Gross (2008), an individual response to a stimulus is determined by his/her dominant overexcitability.
-Overexcitabilities are expressed in five dimensions: psychomotor, sensual, intellectual, imaginational, and emotional.
+According to Gross (2008), an individual response to a is determined bγ his/her overexcitability.
+Overexcitabilities are expressed in five psychomotor. sensual. dimensions: intellectual. imaginational, and emotional.
 These dominant channels of acquiring information differ by quantity in some individuals.